Barisos22/Web-API-For-Money-Transactions/README.md

 # Web-API-For-Money-Transactions

--A Web API that manages money transactions between accounts for a bank written in Java programming language.
+-A Web API that manages money transactions between accounts for a bank.

+-Written in Java.

 -Built with Maven.